infinitelambda/dq-tools/README.md

 #### store_test_results ([source](https://github.com/infinitelambda/dq-tools/blob/main/macros/artifacts/test/store_test_results.sql))

 This macro is used to parse `results` variable at the `on-run-end` context to achieve the test result nodes, and save them to the `DQ_ISSUE_LOG` table.
+If the model is materialized as `ephemeral`, this macro will insert the null value for aggregated fields related to tested model.

 Usage: